-In years where the transdermal or intradermal forms are not available, we recommend that people living with FOP receive the flu vaccine using a modified protocol where the regular flu vaccine is given subcutaneously.
-Although there is no clear data as to how efficacious this will be, prior studies suggest that there will be some efficacy despite being administered in a different route.
-Note that this will likely require a physician or physician's office to administer the flu vaccine, as many places (i.e. pharmacies) will not deviate from their normal protocol.
+In years when the transdermal or intradermal forms are not available, we recommend that people living with FOP receive the flu vaccine using a modified protocol where the regular flu vaccine is given subcutaneously.
+Although there is no clear data as to how efficacious this is, prior studies suggest that there will be some efficacy despite being administered in a different route.
+Note that this will likely require a physician or physician's office to administer the flu vaccine, as many places (i.e. pharmacies) will not deviate from their normal protocol of intramuscular injection.

-For children, have one dose (typically 0.25 ml, depending on the formulation) of the intramuscular vaccine administered subcutaneously.
-Do not deliver the vaccine intramuscularly.

-For adults, either have two doses of the pediatric dose (typically 0.25 ml) intramuscular vaccine administered subcutaneously, at two different locations.
+- For children, have one dose (typically 0.25 ml, depending on the formulation) of the intramuscular vaccine administered subcutaneously.
+Do not deliver the vaccine intramuscularly. - For adults, either have two doses of the pediatric dose (typically 0.25 ml each) intramuscular vaccine administered subcutaneously, at two different locations.
 Alternatively, have the regular adult dose (typically 0.5 ml, depending on the formulation) split and administered as two separate subcutaneous injections at two different locations.
-The locations do not need to be far apart - injection or 0.5 ml subcutaneously in any location may be uncomfortable.
-Do not deliver the vaccine intramuscularly.
+The locations do not need to be far apart.
+Injection of 0.5 ml subcutaneously in any location may be uncomfortable.
+The ICC does NOT recommended to take the vaccine intramuscularly.